 Other local rowing clubs showed their support by donating boats and other equipment and the efforts of the club members and supporters ensured many successful and supported regattas.
 The club achieved notable successes in the 1960s when four members won a novice event at Nottingham before going on to capture several more trophies.
-One of the group, Mike Dunn, went on to win two gold medals in a world championship veterans event.
+One of the group, Mike Dunn, went on to win two gold medals in a world championship veterans’ event.

 Bridgnorth Rowing Club then went through a lean period until 1984 when a group of enthusiasts got the club ‘back on the water’.
 The club purchased ‘The Maltings’ in 1983, but it was a further 10 years before the development of the site could be started.
 In 1993 work commenced on ‘The Maltings’.
 Club member Richard Holt redesigned the building, much of the site preparation, including removal of steelwork, was carried out by club members.